raulb/ember-octane-workshop/notes/20-server-rendering.md

 # Server Rendering with Fastboot

 Ember's server rendering technology is called "Fastboot".
-Effectively, it's a small distributed system with one Node process that receives requests, and N workers, each of which maintains a "warm" ember app, ready to emit HTML for a given URL.
+It runs on Node.js.
+Effectively, it's a small distributed system consisting of:

+- 1 main server process that receives requests
+- N workers, each of which maintains a "warm" ember app, ready to emit HTML for a given URL.

-The idea is that you should _not_ be writing two apps (despite needing to run on two different environments).
-In order to do this, you'll need to stick to the _overlap_ of browser and Node.js APIs.
+The idea is that we should _not_ be writing two seperate apps — a single Ember app should work in the browser *and* on the server.
+In order to do this, we'll need to stick to the _overlap_ of browser and Node.js APIs.

 ![js environments](./img/20-server-rendering/js-envs.png)